The generalized Pythagorean theorem on the compactifications of certain dually flat spaces via toric geometry: Dually flat spaces and torifications

-\begin{defn} A toric K\"ahler manifold $M$ is said to be a {\it torification} of a dually flat space $(U,h,\nabla)$ if there exists a parallel lattice $\Gamma$ of $U$ and a torus equivariant isomorphism of K\"ahler manifolds between $U_\Gamma$ and $M^\circ$, where $M^\circ$ is the set of points in $M$ on which $T$ acts freely. \end{defn}
+\begin{defn} Let $M$ be a K\"ahler manifold equipped with a holomorphic isometric action of $T$. $M$ is said to be a {\it torification} of a dually flat space $(U,h,\nabla)$ if there exists a parallel lattice $\Gamma$ of $U$ and a $T$-equivariant isomorphism between the K\"ahler manifolds $U_\Gamma$ and $M^\circ$, where $M^\circ$ is the set of points in $M$ on which $T$ acts freely. \end{defn}

-\begin{Rem}\begin{enumerate} \item If a dually flat space $(U,h,\nabla)$ has a parallel lattice $\Gamma$, then $U_\Gamma$ itself is obviously a torification of it.
-For example the dually flat space as in Lemma~\ref{lem : affine dually flat} has natural torification .
-In this paper we only treat such examples. \item In \cite{Molitor} the notion of {\it regular torification} is defined as a special class of torifications and studied in detail.
-In particular the uniqueness of the regular torification is verified. \end{enumerate} \end{Rem}
+\begin{Rem}We give small remarks on torifications. \begin{enumerate} \item If a dually flat space $(U,h,\nabla)$ has a parallel lattice $\Gamma$, then $U_\Gamma$ itself is obviously a torification of it.
+For instance, the dually flat space described in Lemma~\ref{lem : affine dually flat} has a natural torification. \item A torification is not necessarily compact.
+In fact, the torification $U_\Gamma$ mentioned above is not compact in general. \item In \cite{Molitor} the notion of {\it regular torification} is defined as a special class of torifications and studied in detail.
+In particular the uniqueness of the regular torification is established. \end{enumerate} \end{Rem}

+\begin{Rem} In contrast to the compact case, it is known in \cite{KarshonLerman} that non-compact toric manifolds cannot be classified by their moment map image, and additional data called the characteristic classes are needed in general.
+As it was shown in \cite[Proposition~6.5.]{KarshonLerman}, if the moment map is a proper map into a convex open subset in the dual of the Lie algebra, then the toric manifold is determined by the moment map image up to isomorphism even if it is non-compact.
+All non-compact toric manifolds treated in the present paper as torifications satisfy this condition. \end{Rem}